google/blockly-ios/README.md

 # Blockly for iOS

-[Blockly][1] is a library for building drag-and-drop visual editors for JavaScript, Python, Lua, and many other programming languages.
+[Blockly][1] is a library for building drag-and-drop visual editors for JavaScript, Python, Lua, and several other programming languages.

 Blockly for iOS is similar to its web counterpart in terms of API, but is: